paulwizviz/lotterystat/README.md

 ![build](https://github.com/paulwizviz/go-web/workflows/build/badge.svg)
 # Overview

 This is an **educational** project demonstrating software engineering principles and the agile methodology applicable to building mission-critical solutions.
-This project encompasses a range of technologies and paradigms:
+This project encompasses a range of technologies and methodologies, that covers these:

 * Go and ReactJS
 * Concurrency